TomStuart92/TomStuart92.github.io/_posts/16-09-05-CRUDySQL.md

 ---
-title: Grease 2 and other CRUD'y SeQueLs
+title: Grease II and other CRUD'y SeQueLs
 excerpt: "In this blog we explore some basic SQL."
 teaser: data.png
 header: